-Preventative health and wellbeing
+Preventive health and wellbeing

-Preventative health and wellbeing is about all of us; the way we live our lives, the opportunities and chances we have and the communities and environments we live in.
-Preventative health is about preventing disease rather than treating disease.
+Preventive health and wellbeing is about all of us; the way we live our lives, the opportunities and chances we have and the communities and environments we live in.
+Preventive health is about preventing disease rather than treating disease.
 Our health comes from more than our individual choices.
 Put simply our health is determined by the circumstances in which we are born, grow, live, work and age (Australian Institute of Health and Welfare 2012: Australia’s Health 2012).

 Many of the determinants of health are outside of the direct control of the health sector, however by building strong partnerships across all spheres of government and community, we can plan, collaborate and work together to use our strengths to make South Australia a better place to live.